popy2k14/redmine_depending_custom_fields/README.md

 **ATTENTION: ALPHA STAGE**

-This plugin provides depending / cascading custom field formats for Redmine that can be toggled via the plugin settings.
-Two new field formats (*List (dependable)* and *Key/Value list (dependable)*) are introduced in addition to the *Extended user* field format with options for group-based filtering and visibility of active, registered or inactive users.
+This plugin provides depending / cascading custom field formats for Redmine.
+Two new field formats (*List (depending)* and *Key/Value list (depending)*) are introduced in addition to the *Extended user* field format with options for group-based filtering and visibility of active, registered or inactive users.

 ## Features